jsdealy/latin/miscellae/guideToLatinConversation.md

 21.

-TO TRANSLATE, TO COM-
+TO TRANSLATE, TO COMPOSE, TO WRITE.
-POSE, TO WRITE.

 To translate into Latin.